Associate Professor; Area Coordinator of Musicology

-Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.
+Alongside his scholarship, Skinner is the author and illustrator of an award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008), and he is an accomplished kora (21-stringed West African harp) player.

 - 2015.
 “An Afropolitan Muse,” Research in African Literatures